-Discover it Secured vs. Capital One Secured Mastercard
+Discover it Secured vs. Capital One Platinum Secured Credit Card

 Secured credit cards are ideal for consumers with a poor credit history or those who are looking for a first credit card.
 These two cards offer some unique opportunities for those in need of credit card repair.

 The Discover secured card offers a cash back rewards program that could earn you some extra cash while you’re building your credit.
-Capital One, on the other hand, focuses on offering customers a credit limit higher than the deposit requirement as they establish trust.
+Capital One, on the other hand, focuses on offering customers a credit limit higher than the deposit requirement.

 |Card Specs||Discover it Secured||Capital One Secured Mastercard|

 |Security Deposit Required||$200||$49, $99 or $200|

 |Minimum Credit Limit||$200||$200|

 |Maximum Credit Limit||$2,500||$1,000|

 |Free Credit Report Access||Yes||Yes|